dotlang/language/README.md

 ###Extended primitives and Enum type

+You can define classes which are based on primitives.
+These classes will be just like that primitive data type + some extra methods that you have defined.
+Note that you cannot add non-const fields to these classes, because their base type is a primitive.
+These classes are called extended primitives.

-Enum data type is a special kind of class with a base primitive type and a set of possible values.
+Enum data type is an extended primitive type with a set of possible values.
 Each const definition of the based primitive type with capital letters is one of those possible values.
 Any variable of type of that class can only have one of those tagged values.
-Note that you cannot add non-const fields to these classes, because their base type is a primitive.

 Example:
 ```